TeamCodeArena/DeliverEase/readme.md

 <img align="right" width="200" src="https://gcdnb.pbrd.co/images/UkjcafJdZxhy.png"></a>

 ### Empowering Delivery Partners, Connecting Communities
->DeliverEase is an innovative platform designed to empower delivery partners and foster seamless connections between buyers and sellers without the need for intermediaries.
-With a user-friendly interface and efficient processes, DeliverEase aims to revolutionize the way goods are delivered, making it convenient for both consumers and businesses.
+>DeliverEase is an innovative platform **designed to empower delivery partners** and foster **seamless connections between buyers and sellers** without the need for intermediaries.
+With a **user-friendly interface** and **efficient processes**, DeliverEase aims to **revolutionize the way goods are delivered**, making it convenient for both consumers and businesses.

 ## Table of Contents
 - [Introduction](#introduction)